 In some cities the meters have seals on them to prevent tampering.

 I found that any driver that asked where we were from ended up being dodgy, got our attention off the meter and one stole my camera while talking to me.
-Stupid, I had the camera in a pouch on my belt. over 9 years ago
+Stupid, I had the camera in a pouch on my belt. almost 10 years ago

 You can avoid taxi scam by booking private airport transfer service in advance.
 For my last trip to Viet Nam, I got cheated in Hanoi.
 I and driver agreed on a price for the trip, let’s say $20.00, then once I arrived at my hotel the cabbie seems to remember agreeing on $35.00.